Derek Hawkins - 2016 Olympian: Sub 3:15 Marathon

 • are already able to run for 90 minutes or more

 • have completed 50miles per week previously

-• has had 4-6 weeks of easy running and some interval training before starting this plan
+• has had 4-6 weeks of easy running before starting this plan

 • are committed to giving the plan your best shot.

 Arrange the runs around your commitments and balance these with rest days.
 To get the best from the plan balance training with good nutrition, hydration and quality sleep.

 The paces for each run are based on a sub 3.15 Marathon.
 Those with stronger PB's over shorter distances may need to adjust slightly.
 They are a rough guide based on flat terrain, good weather & you're feeling good.
 Adjust them if needed!